waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - [ ] GoldenrodCityBikeShopSign at (28, 30)
 - [ ] GoldenrodCityUndergroundSignSouth at (12, 30)
 - [ ] Warp at (11, 29)

+# Self-Assessment Findings (Turn 35758)

+## Agent Ideas
+- **World Navigator Agent:** An agent that can plan multi-map journeys between cities by generating a sequence of warps and routes to take.

+## Agent Refinements
+- `quest_progression_advisor` needs to be more critical of suggestions that rely on items I don't possess.
+I have updated its prompt to check my inventory before making item-based suggestions.